-Transfer the mushrooms to a bowl with the ground beef.
+Transfer the mushrooms to a bowl with the ground beef, the 1/2 teaspoon salt, and several grinds of black pepper.
 When cool enough to handle, use your hands to mix the mushrooms and meat evenly together.
 Try not to overwork the mixture.
-Form into 4 patties and season with the salt and a light dusting of freshly ground black pepper.
+Form into 4 patties and season with a little more salt and pepper.

 Cook the burgers using your favorite method -- grilled, cooked in a skillet, or broiled -- until done to your liking.

 Just before serving, lightly warm the Flatout Foldits.
 Put a burger on each one and add your favorite toppings.